aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/user-story-4.rst

 This allows for better business outcomes for users of data.
 The tool also allows the people responsible for data quality, to do root cause analysis of data quality issues.

-The following example demonstrates how data of good quality is discovered by a data scientist.
+The following example demonstrates how data of good quality is discovered by a data engineer.
+The data engineer is starting up a new analysis and is looking for good quality data to use.
+Using the Aurelius Atlas tool, the data engineer finds a candidate dataset and reviews the data quality results.

 Step by step guide